This post has been moved to our new site. Head on over there now!

 -Our old flock of hens started laying again! (another post..)

--Our bunny, Roxy the Rex had a litter on Friday night (I'll be posting more in a bit)
+-Our bunny, Roxy the Rex had a litter on Friday night (I'll be posting more in a bit)-We got our next flock of chickens on Saturday (we bought 15 chicks from the local feed store)

 -Our garden is planted (mostly... more in another post)